 Yes.

-So can I ask you something which is which is often puzzled me about the Psalms?
+Can I ask you something which has often puzzled me about the Psalms?

 The baddies in the Psalms always seem to be slightly cartoonish.